Resources

 1. Is your team stressed?

-The concept of occupational burnout originated in the 70's but it was in 2019 that the World Health Organization classified it as a disease, describing it as ''a syndrome conceptualizsed as resulting from chronic workplace stress that has not been successfully managed''.
+The concept of occupational burnout originated in the 70's but it was in 2019 that the World Health Organization classified it as a disease, describing it as ''a syndrome conceptualised as resulting from chronic workplace stress that has not been successfully managed''.
 So stress is an obvious warning sign that your team is developing burnout.

 But the thing about stress is, it is only obvious when it’s already really bad.
-When your team is super stressed, you might notice signs like irritability, arguments ormissed deadlines.
+When your team is super stressed, you might notice signs like irritability, arguments or missed deadlines.
 Big problems that point to deep underlying issues.
 If those are the symptoms you’re noticing, burnout is probably not far away.
 And you’ve got a major job to fix things.

 But stress can be much more subtle.
 Delaying routine tasks.
 Headaches.
 Forgetfulness.
 Loss of concentration.

-Symptoms like this aren’t easily visible – but that’s the whole point of an employee engagement platform like Winningtemp.
+Symptoms like this aren’t easily visible – but that’s the whole point of an team success platform like Winningtemp.
 By regularly gathering feedback from your team, Winningtemp helps you to easily spot the earliest and most subtle signs of stress – and act, to stop them from turning into bigger issues.
 Our platform suggests what to do next too, so it’s super simple to take control over your team’s well-being.

 2. How does your team feel about their workload?